Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Power Query**
 It's a tool with which you're able to transform data before using it in Powerbi, Excel or in a Dataset/DataFlow.
 It uses M Language.
 Official documentation.

+**Powershell**
+A task automation and configuration management framework from Microsoft.

 ## Q

+**Query**
+A request for data or information from a database.

 ## R